optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### What is estimagic?

-- Library for numerical optimization and nonlinear estimation
+- Library for difficult numerical optimization
+- Additional tools for nonlinear estimation
 - Wraps many other optimizer libraries:
     - Scipy, Nlopt, TAO, Pygmo, ...
 - Harmonized interface